lst68868/NiFTy/README.md

 ## Contributing

 We welcome contributions from the community.
-If you wish to contribute, please take a moment to review our [Contributing Guidelines](CONTRIBUTING.md).
+If you wish to contribute, please feel free to make a pull request.

 ## Support